OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 #### 1.4.1 FPGA Interface Manager (FIM)

-The updated OFS architecture for Agilex® 7 FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
+The updated OFS architecture for Agilex™ 7 FPGA devices improves upon the modularity, configurability and scalability of the first release of the OFS architecture while maintaining compatibility with the original design.
 The primary components of the FPGA Interface Manager or shell of this reference design are:

 * P-tile PCIe Subsystem
 * E-Tile Ethernet Subsystem